-Four tips for a strong recovery from surgery
+Four tips for a stronger recovery from surgery

 Focus on foods that are rich in fiber, protein, healthy fats, carbohydrates, vitamins and minerals.
 And don’t forget the water!
 It’s important to stay hydrated after surgery.
 Proper hydration isn’t only necessary for healing, but may also be necessary to help your body absorb medications following surgery.